When Is Self-Defense Justified in Texas?

 The Castle Doctrine was enacted in 1995, and then modified in 2007 to “Stand Your Ground.”
 Under the law, an individual may employ reasonable force when defending their home, vehicle, or other property.
 This means that even if you are not threatened with bodily injury, but your home or vehicle is being unlawfully invaded, you have the right under the law to act in self-defense rather than retreat.

-Our self-defense attorneys at Mary Beth Harrell Law Firm understand the strategies used by prosecutors to persuade juries to convict defendants on assault charges.
+Our self-defense attorneys at Mary Beth Harrell Criminal Defense and DWI Lawyers understand the strategies used by prosecutors to persuade juries to convict defendants on assault charges.
 As a former prosecutor, Mary Beth Harrell is well-equipped to fight intelligently and tenaciously on your behalf against the assault charges you are facing.
 She will fight vigorously to clear your name and reputation.
 To schedule a consultation with our homicide attorneys call Mary Beth Harrell today at 254.680.4655 or complete our contact form.
 From our offices in Killeen and Copperas Cove, we are here to serve you.